WallarooLabs/wally/doc/drafts/decoders-and-encoders.md

-You decide both how many bytes you will use to specify the payload size (depending on whether you're encoding a 16, 32, or 64-bit integer, for example) and how you encode that size (for example, as a big-endian or little-endian encoding).
+You decide both how many bytes you will use to specify the payload size (depending on whether you're encoding a 16, 32, or 64-bit integer, for example) and how you encode that size (for example, using a big-endian or little-endian encoding).

 In order for Wallaroo to know how to parse your incoming stream, you need to implement a `FramedSourceHandler`.
-You must implement three methods, where type `In` is the input type for your stream:
+You must implement three methods, where type `In` is the input type for your pipeline:

 ```
   fun header_length(): USize